Parvez8561/TaskFlow/frontend/README.md

 The backend validates:

-- Task title cannot be empty
+* Task title cannot be empty
-- Priority must be `low`, `medium`, or `high`
+* Priority must be `low`, `medium`, or `high`
-- Column must exist
+* Column must exist
-- Task must exist before updating or deleting
+* Task must exist before updating or deleting

-The frontend also displays user-friendly error messages when requests fail.
+The frontend also displays user-friendly error messages when backend requests fail.

 ## Tests